In this article

 The primary symptoms of stage four include all-consuming alcohol use, health problems, and dangerous withdrawal symptoms.

-End-stage alcoholism, also known as late stage alcoholism, is the most severe.
-Late stage alcoholics drink all day and are unable to keep steady jobs.
+End-stage alcoholism, also known as late-stage alcoholism, is the most severe.
+Late-stage alcoholics drink all day and are unable to keep steady jobs.

 Paranoia, depression, and loneliness are also common, leading the individual into a very dark place.

 These people have also been drinking heavily for many years and typically experience serious health problems.
 Drunk driving, memory loss, and frequent trips to the hospital often occur during end-stage alcoholism.